Why Do They Play Music in Public Places?Music

 When you go for a test drive, the sales person will turn on the radio.
 Loud.

-2) It prevents you from listening to how the vehicle performs.
+This prevents you from listening to how the vehicle performs.

 When I test drive a car, I turn off the radio.
 I turn off the air conditioner.
 And I turn off the conversation.